Image: Shutterstock

 19. Phylicia

-Phylicia, the updated version of Felicia, meaning ‘luck’, is a multifaceted name choice.
+Phylicia, the updated version of Felicia combined with the Greek name Phyllis, is a multifaceted name choice.
+It combines the meanings ‘good luck’ with ‘foliage.’
 It’s interesting, off-beat, magical, and has an international appeal.
 It’s a shame that Phylicia is ignored by a large number of parents today.
-Besides, it’s hard to know where this name will go from here as it hasn’t been around long enough for the experts to determine its staying power.
 Its famous bearer is Phylicia Allen Rashad, the American actress.

 20. Sadiya

-Sadiya, meaning ‘lucky or fortunate’, is one of the eminently used Arabic names in Muslim countries.
-It hasn’t reached the top 100 American baby name list, probably because the ending ‘iya’ is becoming too trendy and overused.
+Sadiya, meaning ‘lucky or fortunate,’ is one of the most commonly used Arabic names in Muslim countries.
+It hasn’t reached the top 1000 names in the US, probably because the ending ‘iya’ is becoming too trendy and overused.
 But we think Sadiya is cute, unpretentious, simple, and energetic.
 It has an undeniably sassy appeal as well.

 21. Serendipity